Boiler Kettling – What’s That and How Can You Stop it

 Perform a power flush

-A central heating power flush can solve your problem with limescale and sludge build-up from the system.
+A central heating power flush service can solve your problem with limescale and sludge build-up from the system.
 This is basically a deep, powerful cleaning of the insides of your heating system.

 How to power flush a heating system?
 This job is usually done by a professional with special equipment and it’s not a DIY job.
 A powerful external pump is used to power-flush a combination of chemical substances throughout the central heating system to eliminate the sludge build-up.